Important Safety Information

 See “What is the most important information I should know about ENVARSUS XR?”

-Graft rejection and other serious reactions.
+Problems from medication errors such as graft rejection and other serious reactions.
 People who take ENVARSUS XR have sometimes been given the wrong medicine because some medicines have the same ingredient (tacrolimus) as ENVARSUS XR.
 Check your ENVARSUS XR when you get a new prescription to make sure you have received the right medicine.

 - frequent urination